You can use filters in Adobe Workfront to reduce the amount of information you display on the screen in lists, reports, or other areas.

 This is an example of the standard filter builder:

-This is an example of the beta filter builder:
+This is an example of the legacy filter builder:

 A filter contains the following elements: